 Choose the programmes you'd like to join; start collecting in school; download free shipping labels and send in your waste to be recycled.
 Many of TerraCycle's programmes offer TerraCycle points, which are redeemable for 1p per point for your school.
 Points vary by programme, and there is often a minimum weight, which is where promoting the scheme to your school and the wider community will help.
 It's not the biggest earner, but it does reduce the amount of waste going to landfill and incinerators and raise environmental awareness while topping up school funds.
 Visit terracycle.com/en-GB to find out more and enrol your school as an official collection point.
 TerraCycle also has a range of free resources, including posters, guides and upcycling inspiration.

-Check out our suppliers' directory for a list of recycling companies near you.
+Check out our supplier directory for a list of recycling companies near you.

 'We upcycle empty glass bottles'